Which surgery is better for mental health? new study compares sleeve vs. bypass

 Summary

 This study looks at 100 adults with severe obesity to see if the type of weight-loss surgery—sleeve gastrectomy or gastric bypass—changes binge eating, depression, and anxiety differently.
 Participants fill out questionnaires before surgery and for 12 months after.
-The goal is to learn which surgery may lead to better mental health outcomes.
+The goal is to understand how each surgery affects mental health, not to test a new treatment.

 Get updates